 To book, please click here...

 Spring is a great time to be outdoors.
 Come and help awaken Chisholme’s garden and help prepare it for the growing season that lies ahead.
-There are potatoes, peas, and onions waiting to be planted outside and in the poly-tunnels salad crops and herbs can be seeded.
+There are potatoes, peas, and onions waiting to be planted outside, and in the poly-tunnels salad crops and herbs can be seeded.
 Activities will be varied and you will be offered opportunities to work in other areas such as in the woodland, house and kitchen.
-You will also get the chance to explore the beautiful countryside around Chisholme - and to make new friends!

 You will be living and working in a place dedicated to supporting the discovery of your own potential.